rgyani/user-identity-management/README.md

 ### How SAML works – the authentication workflow

 1. An end user clicks on the “Login” button on a file sharing service at example.com.
 The file sharing service at example.com is the Service Provider, and the end user is the Client.
-2. To authenticate the user, example.com constructs a SAML Authentication Request, signs and optionally encrypts it, and **sends it directly to the IdP**.
+2. To authenticate the user, example.com constructs a SAML Authentication Request, signs and optionally encrypts it, and **sends it directly to the IdP** (eg. Google, Facebook, Apple, AWS which manage user authentication).
 The IdP verifies the received SAML Authentication Request and, if valid, presents a login form for the end user to enter their username and password.
 3. The Service Provider redirects the Client’s browser to the IdP for authentication.
 Once the Client has successfully logged in, the IdP generates a SAML Assertion (also known as a SAML Token), which includes the user identity (such as the username entered before), and sends it directly to the Service Provider.
 4. The IdP redirects the Client back to the Service Provider.
 5. The Service Provider verifies the SAML Assertion, extracts the user identity from it, assigns correct permissions for the Client and then logs them into the service.